Carlisle & Finch: Navigation beacons

-As of 1984 the DCB-24 and DCB-224 were the standard optics used in landfall lights (the first lights seen when approaching the coast from the open sea).
+As of 1984, the DCB-24 and DCB-224 were the standard optics used in landfall lights (the first lights seen when approaching the coast from the open sea).
 They have a nominal range of 13–26 nmi depending on the rotation speed and whether a colored cover was installed.
 They could operate in winds up to 100 kn, and included an automatic lamp changer.

+C&F manufactured a 14 in range light (RL-14).
+These could be configured to show a white, yellow, red, or green beam.
+A 1998 US Coast Guard technical manual lists two variations on the RL-14; one manufactured by Tideland Signal Company (model RS-355) and the other from C&F (model RS-10668) with the C&F version being considered the standard unit.
+Both versions were equipped with a six-position automatic bulb changer using 12-volt bulbs.